 Tony has been painting spectacular Wildlife Art ❤️ for more than thirty years and has had sell out exhibitions on both sides of the Atlantic, from London to Birmingham to Scotland and all the way to Florida in the USA.
-Do contact us with your original and commission requests.

-His limited editions and original paintings have been sold in the most prestigious Galleries & shops in the
+His limited editions and original paintings have been sold in the most prestigious Galleries & shops in the UK, a list that even includes the world famous department

 Tony has been painting spectacular Wildlife Art ❤️ for more than thirty years and has had sell out exhibitions on both sides of the Atlantic, from London to Birmingham to Scotland and all the way to Florida in the USA.
-Do contact us with your original and commission requests.

 His limited editions and original paintings have been sold in the most prestigious Galleries & shops in the UK, a list that even includes the world famous department store: Harrods.